 • equipment to help you around the house

-• intermediate care services which help you get home after a hospital stay - up to a maximum of 6 weeks
+• intermediate care services which help you to get home after a hospital stay (for up to 6 weeks)

-• sensors that can be installed into your home, and are monitored 24 hours (called Telecare)
+• sensors for your home available 24 hours a day (called Telecare)

 NHS continuing healthcare

-NHS continuing healthcare is a package of care that is arranged and funded by the NHS for individuals who are not in hospital but have complex ongoing health care needs.
-You must have a ‘primary health need’ which means that your main or primary need for care must relate to your health.
-It is normally arranged for a health professional, and is free, unlike social care services provided by us.
+NHS continuing healthcare is care arranged and funded by the NHS.
+It supports you if you are not in hospital but have complex health needs.
+You must have a ‘primary health need'.
+This means your main or primary need for care must relate to your health.
+A health professional usually arranges this.
+It is free, unlike social care services from us.